Master of Public Health Dietetic Concentration

 Training Master’s – Prepared Dietitian Nutritionists

 The MPH Dietetics Concentration is a 5 semester masters.
-Students will complete 1,000 hours of supervised experiential learning (SEL) during the program.
+Students will complete 1,000 hours of supervised experiential learning (SEL)/supervised practice during the program.
 The MPH-DC will provide students eligibility to take the registration exam for Registered Dietitian Nutritionists and will equip you to work at the forefront of food and nutrition practice for years to come.
 Upon completion of the MPH-DC, graduates will receive an MPH degree and a verification statement to establish eligibility to take the Registration Examination for Dietitians.

 Students will demonstrate competencies according to both the Accreditation Council for Education in Nutrition and Dietetics Graduate Programs (7 domains/37 competencies) and the Council on Education for Public Health (8 domains/22 competencies).